 There are many reasons why people may experience tinnitus.
-While there is no ‘cure’, Hear and Say Audiologist, Georgia Cambridge said there were things that could be done, and that the underlying cause should be investigated and addressed where possible.
+While there is no ‘cure’, Hear and Say's Head of Audiology, Julie Decker said there were things that could be done, and that the underlying cause should be investigated and addressed where possible.

-Having seen hundreds of patients suffering from this often-frustrating condition, Georgia noted it was important to address tinnitus in a holistic way – tackling the underlying cause but also considering factors such as fatigue and stress.
-As tinnitus is most often a sign of hearing loss, Georgia said addressing the hearing loss was also important.
+Having seen hundreds of patients suffering from this often-frustrating condition, Julie noted it was important to address tinnitus in a holistic way – tackling the underlying cause but also considering factors such as fatigue and stress.
+As tinnitus is most often a sign of hearing loss, Julie said addressing the hearing loss was also important.

 “Most hearing aids also have ‘tinnitus masking’ technology, which is individually modifiable for each person to meet their needs, and potentially provide tinnitus relief.
 There are also many smartphone apps now available relating to tinnitus management, that can work either in combination with hearing aids or independently if someone doesn’t have a hearing loss.”